What is Azithromycin?

 Doctors usually prescribe 500 mg on the first day as a single dose followed by 250 mg for five days.

-Dose of Azithromycin in children:
+Dose for children:

 For Pneumonia (ER suspension):